oracle-livelabs/oci/oci-tutorials/oci-tutorial-technical/introduction/introduction.md

 In this workshop, you will learn how to:
 * Understand the basic structure of OCI
-* Be aware of all the major OCI services
+* Outline all the major core infrastructure services
-* Have foundational knowledge to begin building out an OCI tenancy
+* Employ the foundational knowledge necessary to begin building in an OCI tenancy

 ### **Assets**

 Powerpoint:

-Demo Recording:

 Video Recording
 * [Day One and Beyond: Oracle Cloud Technical Quick Start](https://www.youtube.com/watch?v=BU2VsBoXhdo&ab_channel=OracleLearning)